nervous-energy/connells-readme/README.md

 # Connell's Manager Readme

-This doc is my manager 'readme'.
+This document is my manager 'readme'.
 It outlines how I think about leadership, strategy, people and culture.
 The principles I describe are *ideals*, and I often fall short.
 I am, and always will be a student, with much to learn.

 *v1.0*